One of those projects I never imagined would be on my to do list was a upholstered DIY couch.

 I sewed a few more envelope pillow covers with some fabric Danny picked out to make some throw pillows.
 But I also bought him this modern throw pillow cover because I thought it matched well.

-I tried to get Danny to take a picture with it, but he hates when I post him on here, so that didn’t work out.
+It was difficult when making the plans to determine the best size for this couch.
 It’s not a huge couch, but it’s the perfect size for this small man cave room and will easily seat four people sitting, or two people laying down.

 I would LOVE it if you’d pin this for later 🙂